tier4/arm-dev-summit-2020/exercises/exercise3.md

 ![](images/exercise3/03_topdownorth_no_scan_matching.png)

-So now we're going to try again, but this time we will set a initial pose manually to see what happens.
+So now we're going to try again, but this time we will set an initial pose manually to see what happens.

 11. Repeat steps 6-9, but this time wait around 5 seconds before hitting the spacebar to pause the rosbag's playback